Home from Hospital Care

 Hospital Discharge Service

 Whether planned or unexpected, admission to a hospital can be a worrying time, particularly for an older person.
-Once there, the main objective is always to get well and to get home as soon as possible, but sometime this isn’t always practical without some additional assistance.
-Knowing you can go home with the support and help you need can have a huge impact on your emotional well-being and aid the recovery process.
+Once there, the main objective is always to get well and get home as soon as possible, but sometimes this isn’t practical without additional assistance.
+Knowing you can go home with the support and help you need can have a huge impact on your emotional well-being and aid your recovery.

-We understand hospital discharge processes and work closely with discharge teams, local authorities, and families across the country to provide full-time live-in care for when a person leaves the hospital once they are sufficiently recovered.
+We understand hospital discharge processes and work closely with discharge teams, local authorities, and families across the country to provide full-time, live-in care for people leaving the hospital once they are sufficiently recovered.

-Our live in care service can help you to recuperate and regain as much independence as possible by empowering you and showing you new ways to manage your individual care needs where possible.
+Our live-in care service can help you recuperate and regain as much independence as possible by empowering you and showing you new ways to manage your individual care needs.

-Discharge summaries are sent direct to your GP practice with any changes to prescribed medication whilst in hospital.
+Discharge summaries are sent directly to your GP practice with any changes to prescribed medication whilst in hospital.

 Arranging Care Before You Leave Hospital